martukas/dotfiles/README.md

 These are my dotfiles and bootstrap scripts for Linux and Windows systems.
 The git/bash/ssh parts should work for Mac as well.

 If on Windows, before doing anything else:
-* Run `Set-ExecutionPolicy RemoteSigned` for PS1 scripts to work
 * Prevent OneDrive from taking over your home directories as described [here](https://answers.microsoft.com/en-us/windows/forum/all/taking-back-control-of-your-folders-from-onedrive/7b7ad05e-8b05-4bcd-9772-9e4eee880346):
   * Open 'gpedit' from the Start menu
   * Follow `Administrative Templates`>`Windows Components`>`OneDrive`